 Major Pick-Pocketing Problem in Italy

 When planning a trip to Italy you may ask yourself “is Italy Safe?”
 This is a great question!
 It is super important to be concerned about your safety.
 To put your mind at ease, Italy is not a major crime area but petty theft is a huge problem!
+My best advice on traveling to Italy is be aware!

 - Sweet talking con artist will most likely be at train stops